An anachronism in red

 Lindsay is a multi-disciplinary theatre artist currently working as an actor, playwright, fight choreographer, and occasional lighting designer.
 As a queer, Jewish, feminist artist, Lindsay seeks to create and be a part of projects that promote intersectionality and equality, challenge authority, and magnify, celebrate, and question modern life in a theatrical landscape.
 She is passionate about voice and speech and is trained in many types of dance as well as every weapon offered by the Society of American Fight Directors.

 Lindsay spent several summers performing as a part of the New York Renaissance Faire fight company, most recently portraying the (not-quite-period-appropriate) historical pirate Mary Read.
 Her first short play, Park Place, was produced as part of two one-act festivals in 2018.
-She recently finished her first full-length play, Scars Over Berlin (find out more here).
+She recently finished her first full-length play, Watchlist (find out more here).
 Lindsay is a proud member of Cirque du Nuit immersive theatre ensemble - check them out here.

 In the summer of 2018 Lindsay began evolving from a ground performer in the circus to an aerialist, training in flying trapeze and beginning silks and lyra.
 For videos of her trapeze progress, visit her instagram by clicking the pink icon at the bottom of the page!